 In some cases, it can happen that when deleting posts there are orphan rows left.
 These rows are not related to any post and so they are completely useless.

 We can find and delete them with a simple query.

 At this point, we have eliminated all those unnecessary files and plugins that slowed down the loading and optimized what we need.

 Surely you have noticed a reduction in page size and a reduction in the number of requests.
 So we are well on our way to solving the problem of our WordPress site slow to load.

 Now it's time to check GTmetrix recommendations, so you can make the final adjustments.

-Detecting problems at this stage is very easy since GTmetrix puts the problems you find listed in the "Pagespeed" tab at the top.
+Detecting problems at this stage is very easy since GTmetrix puts the problems you find listed in the "Structure" tab at the top.

 These recommendations are obviously different for each website and GTmetrix provides an explanation and a solution for each one.

 Activating a cache plugin to speed up WordPress